maru-sama/rtsp-linux/README.rst

 configuration otherwise you will get an error during make.
 The Kbuild setup looks in /lib/modules/\`uname -r\`/build for the source.

-If you the source islocated in another place set the KERNELDIR environment variable accordingly.
+If the source is located in another place set the KERNELDIR environment variable accordingly.

 After that a: